 Iris.
 Lightly mulch first year plantings after a hard freeze.
 Mature plantings don’t require protection.

 Hellebores.
-Dig in a little cottonseed- or alphalpha-meal around the plants.
+Dig in a little cottonseed- or alfalfa-meal around the plants.
 Also, give them a top dressing of compost or shredded leaves.

 Hostas.
-Cut back to the ground.
+Cut the faded foliage back to the ground.
 Refrain, however, from dividing or transplanting at this time; you’ll have better success if you wait until spring.

 Hoses, Faucets and Gutters.
 Store hoses in cellar or garage; drain faucets and clean out leaves from gutters.
 I hire out the gutter-job.